hastexo/hastexo-xblock/README.md

   a lab stack will be created or resumed as usual, the student can see the lab terminal but is not able to interact with it.
 Default is `False`.

+* `hidden`: An option to hide the lab itself in the browser while spinning up the lab environment in the background.
+Default is `False`.

 * `progress_check_label`: Set a label for the progress check button.
   For example: `Submit Answer` or `Check Progress` (Default).